-from the CPU caches to the NVMM device to enforce ordering [18, 49], because existing cache hierarchies that were designed for volatile memory may reorder writes to improve the performance.
-For this reason, write latency is usually in the critical path, which cannot be tolerated by the CPU caches when NVMM is used as a persistent storage device rather than a volatile memory device [32, 33, 39].
-Although BPFS's epoch-based caching architecture offers an elegant solution, it requires complex hardware modifications which involve non-trivial changes to cache and memory controllers [13].
+or use a combination of the clflush and mfence instructions behind write operations to explicitly flush data from the CPU caches to the NVMM device to enforce ordering (Dulloor et al. 2014; Wu and Reddy 2011), because existing cache hierarchies that were designed for volatile memory may reorder writes to improve the performance.
+For this reason, write latency is usually in the critical path, which cannot be tolerated by the CPU caches when NVMM is used as a persistent storage device rather than a volatile memory device (Pelley et al. 2014; Lu et al. 2014, 2015).
+Although BPFS's epoch-based caching architecture offers an elegant solution, it requires complex hardware modifications, which involve non-trivial changes to cache and memory controllers (Condit et al. 2009).
 In our work, we would therefore like to design an NVMM system without any hardware modifications.

-In this paper, we mainly investigate how to design a high performance file system for NVMM by hiding the long write latency of NVMM but without introducing extra overheads.
+In this article, we mainly investigate how to design a high-performance file system for NVMM by hiding the long write latency of NVMM but without introducing extra overheads.
 Our work is based on several assumptions shown as follows.

-- First, we assume that NVMM devices are attached directly to the memory bus alongside DRAM, and the operating system is able to distinguish the NVMM devices from the DRAM ones [14]. - Second, we use the clflush/mfence instructions to enforce ordering and persistence, and assume that the clflush instruction guarantees that the flushing data actually reaches the persistent point (i.e., NVM-M device).
-While Intel has proposed new instructions (CLWB/CLFLUSHOPT/PCOMMIT) to improve the cacheline flush performance and the CPU cache efficiency [15], these approaches are still unavailable in existing hardware.
-This paper, therefore, does not take them into consideration. - Finally, HiNFS is mainly optimized for file-based I/O (i.e., read and write system calls) rather than memorymapped I/O, as many important applications rely on traditional file I/O interfaces to access file data.
-However, HiNFS still supports direct access for memory-mapped I/O similar to existing NVMM-aware file systems (e.g., PMFS), which means that it does not sacrifice the performance of memory-mapped I/O. For the remainder of the paper, we refer to file write simply as write and file read simply as read.
+- -First, we assume that NVMM devices are attached directly to the memory bus alongside DRAM, and the operating system is able to distinguish the NVMM devices from the DRAM ones (Cooperation 2015). - -Second, we use the clflush/mfence instructions to enforce ordering and persistence, and assume that the clflush instruction guarantees that the flushing data actually reaches the persistent point (i.e., NVMM device).
+While Intel has proposed new instructions (CLWB/CLFLUSHOPT/PCOMMIT) to improve the cacheline flush performance and the CPU cache efficiency (Cooperation 2016), these approaches are still unavailable in existing hardware.
+This article, therefore, does not take them into consideration. - Finally, HiNFS is mainly optimized for file-based I/O (i.e., read and write system calls) rather than memory-mapped I/O, as many important applications rely on traditional file I/O interfaces to access file data.
+However, HiNFS still supports direct access for memory-mapped I/O similar to existing NVMM-aware file systems (e.g., PMFS), which means that it does not sacrifice the performance of memory-mapped I/O. For the remainder of the article, we refer to file write simply as write and file read simply as read.